Molly Oliver Flowers is a small, sustainable floral design company founded in 2011 by farmer/educator, Molly Oliver Culver.

-Emphasis on waste reduction:
+Emphasis on waste reduction and composting:

 You can learn more about my work as a ‘farmer-florist’ and slow flower activism in my 2015 interview with Debra Prinzing, of Slow Flowers.com.

-We offer full-service floral design for special events and weddings large and small.
+MOF offers full-service floral design for special events and weddings large and small.
 We marry our strong organization and communication skills with fierce commitment to locally-sourced flowers, and an aesthetic bent towards the wild and whimsical, aiming to produce unique, natural feeling arrangements.

-I also support the DIY’ers out there: if you want to get hands-on and design your own, I’ll source and prepare you fresh, seasonal flowers, delivered a day before to your chosen design team.
+We also support the DIY’ers out there: if you want to get hands-on and design your own, I’ll source and prepare you fresh, seasonal flowers, delivered a day before to your chosen design team.